 Stay Connected!
 Subscribe to New Ocean Blue’s Quarterly Newsletter Here!

 Fun (and Sad) Facts about Garbage Patches and Plastic:

-- Compostable plastics will not compost unless they are in proper conditions.
+Compostable plastics will not compost unless they are in proper conditions.
 Even if they are, compostable plastics take months to break down.
-If the compostable plastic does end up composting, you end up with toxic chemicals in your compost.

-- Many people believe garbage patches are garbage islands.
-This is false.
+Many people believe garbage patches are garbage islands.
+This, however, is false.
 In fact, the areas of the garbage patches with a high concentration of plastic (i.e. a lot of plastic in those areas) contain water that looks as if someone had thrown plastic confetti in the water.
 Some call it a plastic soup.

-- Plastic attracts extremely harmful chemicals that are now unfortunately in the ocean such as pesticides like DDT.
-Since plastics are lipophilic (having the ability to dissolve in fats/oils), they bring the harmful chemicals along into the body of the animal that ingested the plastic.
-This causes damage to the body and the health of the animal
+Plastic attracts extremely harmful chemicals that are unfortunately present in our oceans such as DDT, pesticides, etc. Since plastics are lipophilic (and have the ability to dissolve in fats/oils), they bring the harmful chemicals along into the body of the animal that ingested the plastic.
+This causes damage to the body and the health of the animal.